by Texas Homesteader ~

 Rinse Rice First To Remove Extra Starch

-The first order of business is to rinse the rice in a strainer until the water runs clear.
+First rinse the rice in a strainer until the water runs clear.
 This removes any excess starch which could make your rice turn out sticky.

 Before I begin cooking my rice I like to sauté aromatics like about 1/2 cup chopped onion & a minced clove of garlic before adding the rice, broth & picante.
+But if you don’t have these available don’t worry about it – the salsa usually has both of those in its ingredients anyway.

 When the onions are halfway to the translucent stage, I like to toss in my raw rice.